-Our Theme for the 2017 Planned Giving Day Conference is “Seeking New Horizons”as we remain ever vigilant of our philanthropic landscape and the uncertain effects of potential tax code revisions.
-The planned giving community remains undaunted; confident that donors will continue to provide support, and aware that planned giving retains its prominent role as donors consider the benefits of deferred giving strategies.
+Our Theme for the 2018 Planned Giving Day Conference is “Growing Common Good”as we remain resilient and ever vigilant of the increasing array of social, economic and political challenges within our philanthropic landscape.
+The planned giving community remains undaunted; confident that donors will continue to provide support, and aware that planned giving retains its prominent role as donors consider the benefits of deferred along with current giving strategies.
 Our conference is a destination for personal and professional growth and the authenticity necessary for our collaborative efforts with individual philanthropists, large and small, crafting charitable legacies for tomorrow.

 Planned Giving Day provides an understanding of various planned giving options and the necessary information to structure and implement these charitable giving strategies.
-We encourage you and your colleagues to attend and keep current with changing demographics, challenges in the financial market place, shifting national priorities and politics, blended gifts, and new marketing tools to better understand their impact on philanthropic planning strategies.
+We encourage you to submit presentations which address the current environment – such as the changing demographics, challenges in the financial market place, shifting national priorities and politics, blended gifts, and new marketing tools – and to illustrate their impact on philanthropic planning strategies.

 The Planned Giving Day Conference offers masters, intermediate and fundamentals tracks for seasoned gift-planning professionals, attorneys and financial planners, as well as those just starting in planned giving.
 Attendees will expand their understanding of a broad range of topics during 60-minute workshops, making this conference the best and most cost-effective one-day seminar on planned giving you will find!

-Continuing Education Credits for CFRE, PACE, and CLE (Pennsylvania) are pending for this conference.
+Continuing Education Credits for CFRE, PACE, and CLE (Pennsylvania) will be offered at this conference.